With a claimed 400,000 registered users, MovieX.info was one of the largest semi-private BitTorrent trackers on the Internet in 2008.

-During December 2008, AFACT’s efforts resulted in the arrest of two brothers from Australia, the then 27-year old Hitesh Rama and his 23-year old brother Moneel Rama.
+During December 2008, AFACT’s efforts resulted in the arrest of two men from Australia, who we’ll refer to as “John Doe” and “Jake Doe”.
 The two were accused of facilitating the unauthorized transfers of 14 million movies and TV shows.

-This week the case against the two brothers finally came to an end.
-Hitesh Rama was sentenced to 18 months in jail and his brother Moneel Rama received a 15 month jail sentence.
+This week the case against the two men finally came to an end.
+John Doe was sentenced to 18 months in jail and Jake Doe received a 15 month jail sentence.
 However, Judge Richard Jones sent the two home on a $3000 good behavior bond, replacing the jail time with community service of 200 and 125 hours respectively.

-“I would like to point out that me and my brother have learnt our lesson.
-However, half the things said in the press are untrue and the media has a way to blow these things out of proportions,” Moneel told TorrentFreak.
+“I would like to point out that [we] have learnt our lesson.
+However, half the things said in the press are untrue and the media has a way to blow these things out of proportions,” Jake told TorrentFreak.